 Accessories with peacock motifs are both subtle and bold.
 Pieces from Kenneth Jay Lane and Etsy feature enamel, mother-of-pearl, and sequins.
 Luxury scarves in Hermès-style silk have colour gradients that remind us of feathers.

-Handbags and clutches often feature peacock design through embroidery and printed leather.
+Handbags and clutches often feature peacock designs through embroidery and printed leather.
 Dolce & Gabbana is known for maximalist designs that mix ornate beading with classic shapes.
 Small makers offer more restrained options for those who prefer a subtle touch of avian glamour.

 Here are some tips for wearing peacock-inspired pieces.
 Choose one statement item, like a scarf, shoe, or bag, and keep the rest simple.
 Mix textures instead of clashing prints to keep the look elegant.
 Use small accessories for a refined nod to the motif, or go all in with a bold piece and keep the rest simple.